MaryamAsgarinezhad/obsidian/Linux/API Services.md

 - Below we show how to handle different types of client requests and take actions upon them:
   ![[Pasted image 20240426161754.png]]

+- To add the Liveness/Readiness, create a separate endpoint